Mercedes-Benz M276/M278 Camshaft Position Sensor Leakage

 Posted September 29, 2023

-Just as soon as we thought Mercedes-Benz might be able to crawl out of the doghouse, after a sudden extensive subframe recall with their W & X 204 / W 212 poster chassis cars (among others); our team of technicians have begun to encounter irregularities with the engine harnesses / engine computers on the M276/M278 motors, stemming to fluid leakage and subsequent electrical harness damage / destruction.
+Just as soon as we thought Mercedes-Benz might be able to crawl out of the doghouse, after a sudden extensive subframe recall with their W & X 204 / W 212 poster chassis cars (among others); our team of technicians have begun to encounter irregularities with the engine harnesses / engine computers on the M276/M278 motors, stemming to fluid leakage and subsequent electrical harness damage and failure.

 Categories: Electrical, Engine, Fuel Efficiency